lalit-patil005/lalit-patil005.github.io/_pages/professional_work.md

 * ***QR code scanner in flutter and react native***
    - tried to develop android app for scanning qr code and linear barcodes

+* ***android app for token system in ionic framework***
+   - tried to develop android app to generate tokens for customers in any hotel or mess.